-Plaintiff hereby sues Defendants, the Individuals, Partnerships, and Unincorporated Associations identified on Schedule "A" (collectively "Defendants").
-All Defendants are knowingly and intentionally displaying, promoting, advertising, distributing, offering for sale, and selling infringing versions of Plaintiff's copyrighted works (the "Infringing Products") on the Amazon.com, Walmart.com, and Temu.com online marketplaces, operating under the seller identities and/or the online marketplace accounts as set forth on Schedule "A" hereto (the "Seller IDs" and collectively, the "Defendant Merchant Storefronts").
+Plaintiff hereby sues Defendants, the Individuals, Partnerships, and Unincorporated Associations identified in the Caption, which are set forth in Schedule "A" hereto (collectively "Defendants").
+All Defendants are knowingly and intentionally promoting, advertising, distributing, offering for sale, and selling infringing versions of Plaintiff's copyrighted works (the "Infringing Products") on the Amazon.com, Walmart.com, and Temu.com online marketplaces, operating under the seller identities and/or the online marketplace accounts as set forth on Schedule "A" hereto (the "Seller IDs" and collectively, the "Defendant Merchant Storefronts").
 In support of its claims, Plaintiff alleges as follows: